RadoslavNikolov23/Work-Chronicle/README.md

-# 📅 Work Shift Scheduler App
+# 📅 Work Chronicle App

 This application is designed to help you **manage and track your work shifts with ease**.
 It supports **automatic schedule generation** for several shift patterns, including: